The Halter & Lead Rope

 Begin with your horse haltered with a sturdy lead rope snapped to the ring on the underside of the halter.
 Never lead your horse by holding the halter, your hand could get stuck if the horse tosses his head, gets spooked, or takes off running.
 Having a good, comfortable halter and lead rope is essential for ground work.

 To ready yourself for the walk, hold the lead rope in your right hand approximately 12 to 18 inches below the clasp.
 Hold the remainder of the lead folded up in your left hand.
 Do NOT wrap the excess lead rope around your hand thinking you’ll have a better grip.
 You must be able to let go of the lead rope quickly if necessary.
 Don’t allow the remainder of the rope to drag on the ground either.
-You, your horse, or both of you certainly don’t need to be tripping or becoming entangled.
+You, your horse, or both of you certainly don’t need to be tripping over or becoming entangled with the lead rope.

 Stand in the direction you want to go and cue your horse forward by clicking, or kissing, or simply telling your horse to “walk.”
 I once had a riding friend who would spur her horse on by telling her to “have a go.”
 Gently tug on the lead rope and move forward assertively and release pressure as soon as the animal moves forward.
 Look forward as you walk, don’t look at your horse.
 You need to see where you’re going and you don’t want to show any sign of aggression that may startle the horse or make him move away.
 Tug the lead rope if the horse walks too fast or tries to walk away.

 If the horse stops, repeat the process.
 Whatever you give for a verbal cue to initiate movement, just be consistent and your horse will catch on quickly.
 And remember your position, it’s important for your safety.
 Keep a couple of feet between you and your horse at all times.
 Keep your shoulder between the horse’s shoulder and head, never head or behind.